What Are Ternary Concrete Mixtures?

 What Mixture Proportion Should Be Used?

-The optimum mixture proportions for ternary blends, as with other concrete, will be dependent on the final use of the con- crete, construction requirements and seasonal considerations.
-As with other concrete, cold weather will affect the early strength gain and mixture proportions may need to be adjusted to assure job-site performance.
+The optimum supplementary cementitious proportions for ternary blends, as with any concrete mixtures, will be dependent on the intended application of the concrete, construction requirements and seasonal considerations.
+As with other concrete, cold weather will affect the early strength gain and mixture proportions and may require some adjustments to assure jobsite performance.

-In low W/CM applications such as paving, mixtures with 15 percent fly ash and 30 percent slag cement component have been used successfully.
-Key Tower in Cleveland, completed in 1990, used 65 percent portland, 27 percent slag cement and 7 percent silica fume to achieve strengths exceeding 14,000 psi.
+In low w/cm applications such as paving, mixtures with 15% fly ash and 30% slag cement component have been used success fully.
+One World Trade Center in New York City utilized a mixture that contained 52% slag cement along with portland cement, fly ash, and silica fume to control heat gain and achieve strengths exceeding 14,000 psi.